alkathirikhalid/Reddit-Topics/README.md

 <br>Done Completed: in App Code and here in

 ● Req 9: If you are using a boilerplate or code scaffolding tools to generate the project, please clearly indicate it on your README and indicate via comments / README on the parts of the code that were written by you.
-<br>Done Completed: None other than default Android Basic Activity Template with floating action bar and Material Design
+<br>Done Completed: None other than default Android Basic Activity Template with floating action bar and Material Design no special architecture or library used

 ● Req 10: Provide a link to an online accessible Git repository such as Github, Bitbucket etc. (preferred)
 <br>Done Completed: Here in, enjoy